World Breastfeeding Week

 World Breastfeeding Week is an opportunity for Mums to come together and share advice, guidance and their own experiences of breastfeeding with other women around the world.

 If breastfeeding is for you, then National Breastfeeding Week is a celebration of all the benefits it brings to mum and baby.
 It’s a chance to share knowledge and tips, and a great opportunity to support others in the breastfeeding community.
+Its also a time to bust myths, share the facts so mums can make an informed choice and raise awareness of where you can get support if you are struggling.

 Advice and Guidance from Dr Laura Lenihan